MuchMeheu/AWC-Tracker/README.md

 **Track your Anime Watching Challenge (AWC) progress with ease!**

-Have you ever been Annoyed about scrolling through you own forum comments, having to make an acitivity post or notes to keep track of your AWC challenges well this app is here to fix these issues.
+Have you ever been annoyed about scrolling through your own forum comments, having to make an activity post or notes to keep track of your AWC challenges?
+Well, this app is here to fix those issues.

-This web application helps you parse your AWC forum posts, Keep track of your ongoing and completed challenges, compare your challenge progress with your AniList activity, and generate updated forum codes.
+This web application helps you parse your AWC forum posts, keep track of your ongoing and completed challenges, compare your challenge progress with your AniList activity, and generate updated forum codes.

 **➡️ [Access the AWC Tracker Here](https://muchmeheu.github.io/AWC-Tracker/)** ⬅️